priyakrishnan-de/data-eng/README.md

 1. pyspark file for Gold layer performs both the actions of aggregationg tables for gold layer in Cloud SQL as well as storing the same data in GCS Bucket with time stamp.

-_dataproc_silver_gold_csv.py_
+_avito-dataproc/dataproc_silver_gold_csv.py_

 2. pyspark file which only loads tables into Gold Layer SQL Table (does not write to GCS Bucket)

-_dataproc_silver_gold.py_
+_avito-dataproc/dataproc_silver_gold.py_

+Following are setup in GCP, refer commands in excel.

-Workflow for Gold:
+GCP Workflow for Gold:

 _avito-gold-wf_

-Workflow Step ID:
+GCP Workflow Step ID (just a step name given under workflow):

 _silver_to_gold_step_

-Cloud Scheduler for Gold:
+GCP Cloud Scheduler for Gold:

-_silver-to-gold.py_
+_silver-to-gold_job_

 _**Step 9.
 Medallion Architecture**_

+Summary of layers, these are already in previous steps.

-Raw data: All tables ingested
+_Raw data_: All tables ingested

-One time Simulated data: TrainSearchstream (from TestSearchstream)
+_One time Simulated data_: TrainSearchstream (from TestSearchstream)

 Continous Simulation of 10 new records every 10 minutes into TrainSearchstream through Cloud Composer/Airflow

-BRONZE Layer: New records inserted into "TrainSearchstream" is moved to **"TrainSearchStream_Staging"** continously every 30 minutes through Cloud Composer/Airflow.
+_BRONZE Layer_: New records inserted into "TrainSearchstream" is moved to **"TrainSearchStream_Staging"** continously every 30 minutes through Cloud Composer/Airflow.
 This table along with rest of the RAW DATA tables (except TestSearchStream/TrainSearchStream) considered as BRONZE layer.

-SILVER Layer: "TrainSeacrchStream_staging" is joined with "SearchInfo", "AdsInfo", "Location", "Category",  new columns added to load to **"TrainSearchstream_Silver"**.
+_SILVER Layer_: "TrainSeacrchStream_staging" is joined with "SearchInfo", "AdsInfo", "Location", "Category",  new columns added to load to **"TrainSearchstream_Silver"**.
 Data is truncated and inseretd every time.
 This is done through Cloud scheduler job which calls Dataproc Workflow template.

-GOLD Layer: "TrainSearchStream_Silver" is aggregated and based on use case, data from "PhoneSearchStream", "VisitsStream" is also aggregated to store in various gold tables or gold views as applicable.
+_GOLD Layer_: "TrainSearchStream_Silver" is aggregated and based on use case, data from "PhoneSearchStream", "VisitsStream" is also aggregated to store in various gold tables or gold views as applicable.
 Data is truncated and inseretd every time.
 This is done through Cloud scheduler job which calls Dataproc Workflow template.

 All gold layer tables and views can be viewed in this doc: